Educators ethnicity not in line with Connecticut’s diverse student population

 HARTFORD, Conn.
 (WTNH) — The student population in Connecticut’s public schools has become more diverse over the years but diversity among teachers and other certified staff is not keeping up.

-While more than 40% of Connecticut’s student population are people of color, only 8.7% of the state’s public school teachers are people of color.– Governor Ned Lamont (D-CT) – 2019
+While more than 40% of Connecticut’s student population are people of color, only 8.7% of the state’s public school teachers are people of color,” Governor Ned Lamont said.

 According to the Connecticut Department of Education, there are 51,850 certified staff members in the state’s public school system and 530,612 students.
 The state’s non-white student population has increased considerably in recent years especially among Hispanics and Latino’s while the white population is down.
 But the make up of educators does not reflect that change.